 Morie also worked with an after hour group of undergrad and high school students called the Toy Scouts, who were sponsored by Dr. Moshell and co-led by Dan Mapes (inventor of the VR gloves that eventually were marketed by FakeSpace Lab).
 The Scouts made full bodied immersive VR games that were shown at the 1994 and 1995 SIGGRAPH Conferences.

 Morie went on to help found the University of Southern California’s Institute for Creative Technologies, where she continued her research into techniques that could predictably result in more evocative VR environments.
 Her work during this time included the invention of a scent collar for subtle VR smells and an infrasonic floor to elicit a visceral, though unheard, emotional response.
 Her main VR work from this time, DarkCon, is documented in her 2007 thesis, available at morie.org.

-Her next VR work was called the Memory Stairs, consisted of several life event VR environments from before birth to near death, with a full range of 3D audio, scent and more.
+Her next VR work was called the Memory Stairs, consisting of several life event VR environments from before birth to near death, with a full range of 3D audio, scent and more.
 Dr. Morie continues her work in VR today, especially for meaningful applications with her company, All These Worlds, LLC (alltheseworldsllc.com).
-Projects include providing Mindfulness to soldiers in a networked social VR world (along with the Army Medical Command and the UCSD Center for Mindfulness).
-She has just completed a 3 year project for NASA to build a VR prototype “Holodeck” called ANSIBLE for astronauts who will be going on long duration space flights to places like Mars.
-ANSIBLE is expressly designed to mitigate the effects of sensory deprivation and social isolation of such long missions and has shown to be effective in a recent year long study in a Mars isolation habitat called HI-SEAS in Hawaii.
+Projects include providing Mindfulness classes to soldiers via a networked social VR world (along with the Army Medical Command and the UCSD Center for Mindfulness).
+In 2016 she completed a 3 year project for NASA to build a VR prototype “Holodeck” called ANSIBLE for astronauts who will be going on long duration space flights to places like Mars.
+ANSIBLE is expressly designed to mitigate the effects of sensory deprivation and social isolation inherent in such long missions and was shown to be effective in a recent year-long study in a Mars isolation habitat called HI-SEAS in Hawaii.